City-of-Helsinki/yjdh/backend/benefit/README.md

 [`pre-commit`](https://pre-commit.com/) can be used to install and run all the formatting tools as git hooks automatically before a commit.

+Run `uv run pre-commit run --all-files` to execute the hooks manually.
+See the [repository hook setup](../../.husky/README.md#setup) to enable them on commits.

 ## Storages